Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use the Galaxy S10 Wireless Powershare feature

-As you will see, it’s pretty simple to launch this reverse charging feature on the Galaxy S10 phones:
+It’s actually very simple to launch this reverse charging feature on the Galaxy S10 phones:

 - Then scroll down until you see the Wireless PowerShare icon in the Settings menu.
 If for some reason you don’t see that icon, tap on the Menu icon that’s on the top right corner of the screen, and then tap on the Button Order to add the Wireless PowerShare icon